 Day 1: arrival*

 Over lunch you’re able to meet the other guests and settle in.
 The trip kicks off with an afternoon of expedition training learning how to efficiently pitch and strike camp.
 Everyone gets involved!
+We first start with learning how to set up and take down the corral to keep the ponies secure overnight.
+Once that is done we do the same with the Tipi tent and camp beds.
 Cake O’clock follows and we go through what you’ll need to carry for the expedition.

 The day is rounded off with one of Rebecca’s delicious home cooked evening meals and an overnight stay at Fraoch Lodge.
 The Lodge provides comfortable twin room en-suite accommodation.
 There is also a lovely lounge for guests to relax in.